zhscn/nongnu/README.md

 # Installation

+Geiser-STklos is available on MELPA, so `M-x install-package` followed by `geiser-stklos` should get it installed, and this is the recommended method.

-There are many ways to install Geiser and Geiser-STklos.
+There are other ways to install Geiser and Geiser-STklos.
 One possibility is to add this to your Emacs configuration:

 ```